stride3d/stride-docs/en/manual/graphics/effects-and-shaders/compile-shaders.md

 ## Compile shaders remotely when developing for iOS

-As iOS devices can't connect directly to PC, to convert Xenko shaders remotely when developing for iOS, you need to use a Python script as a relay between the device, a Mac, and the developer PC.
+As iOS devices can't connect directly to PC, to convert Stride shaders remotely when developing for iOS, you need to use a Python script as a relay between the device, a Mac, and the developer PC.

 1. Make sure your PC and Mac are connected to the same network.